this-is-emon/learning-git/gitCliSummary.md

 #### 6.Pasting the 'public key'(id_rsa.pub) in GitHub :

-Click on the Githu profile pic -> settings -> SSH and GPG keys -> New SSH key -> paste the key
+Click on the Github profile pic -> settings -> SSH and GPG keys -> New SSH key -> paste the key

 \* _Now you can push directly_